wenjie-tu/course-projects/README.md

 # Course Projects
 Course projects at UZH/ETH

-I will upload projects I have done in this repository 😉
+In this repository, you can see the projects/exercises I have done. :wink: